nanlabs/awesome-nan/README.md

 #### DevContainers and Codespaces

 - [AWS Glue](https://github.com/nanlabs/devops-reference/tree/main/examples/devcontainers/glue/) - DevContainer for AWS Glue development.
 Uses `docker-compose` to run VSCode attached to a container with all the necessary tools to develop AWS Glue jobs such us AWS Glue Libs, Spark, Jupyter Notebook, AWS CLI among other tools.
-- [NodeJS](https://github.com/nanlabs/devops-reference/tree/main/examples/devcontainers/nodejs/) - DevContainer for NodeJS development.
-Uses `docker-compose` to run VSCode attached to a container with all the necessary tools to develop NodeJS applications.
+- [Node.js](https://github.com/nanlabs/devops-reference/tree/main/examples/devcontainers/nodejs/) - DevContainer for Node.js development.
+Uses `docker-compose` to run VSCode attached to a container with all the necessary tools to develop Node.js applications.

 #### Kubernetes